 Patella luxation can be prevented by including a calcium source in your dog’s balanced diet.
 Chicken is one of the best calcium sources for your dog.
-Seafoods such as salmon, sardines, herring and mackerel.
+Seafood such as salmon, sardines, herring, and mackerel.

 This will help in developing strong bones that can stay in place even when your dog is engaged in intense activities.

 You can spice up his daily calcium intake and other minerals by providing him with adequate bone supplements with his meals.

 You also need to take your dog for a regular knee check-up by your vet.
 This will help in the early detection of any developing signs of kneecap spinning; hence it can be handled in good time.

 Pitbulls are very active and playful dogs, they like running around and playing with their favorite interactive dog toys all the time.